Spindel/housekeeper/README.md

-The actual offloading assumes you're already using a partitioned database with our namingscheme for partitions. the SQL output to be used and re-used as needed.
+The actual offloading assumes you're already using a partitioned database with our namingscheme for partitions.
 Make sure it's run with the correct user, or your permissions will be off.

 ## Oneshot use: